 A fabric that Bunto Kazmi uses frequently and is a personal preference of mine is tissue or Lame.
 Lame is a woven fabric using flat silver or gold metal threads.
 It is usually gold or silver in color but can be dyed as well.
 I have seen a rare pink and copper color used in Bunto Kazmi bridals.
 Lamé comes in different varieties, depending on the composition of the other threads in the fabric.
 Common examples are tissue lamé, hologram lamé and pearl lamé.
 Not every designer can work with this fabric, because of its susceptibility to slippage.
 It takes real craftsmanship to handle a fabric like Lame and do embroidery on it.
 The whole effect is modern, subtle, yet classic.

-Even though chiffon is not the most favorite among Pakistani brides, Bunto Kazmi uses it on occasion.
+Even though chiffon is not the most favorite among Pakistani brides, her label uses it on occasion.
 Since Pakistani markets have a plethora of synthetic chiffons available, it is not fancied as it is used to be.
 However, pure chiffon is quite expensive than its other counterparts and is a light, airy fabric to wear on a hot Pakistani summer night or if you prefer a lot of fluidity and movement in some aspect of your dress.
-I haven’t seen chiffon being used on an entire Bunto Kazmi dress, but I have never seen Bunto Kazmi use just one fabric in her designs in the first place.

-Well guys, I hope you learned something about Pakistani bridals here and of course about Bunto Kazmi bridals and formals in particular.
+Well guys, I hope you learned something about Pakistani bridals here.
 Please consider the season you are getting married in and your personal preference for your overall look when deciding on a fabric for your bridal (or formal).
-Happy Shopping!